The Ensign (newspaper)

-The Ensign is a regional newspaper based in Gore, New Zealand published on Wednesdays and Fridays by Allied Press Ltd. It was first published in 1878 as The Mataura Ensign and changed to its current name in 1973.
+The Ensign is a regional newspaper based in Gore, New Zealand published on Wednesdays and Fridays by Allied Media (formerly Allied Press).
+It was first published in 1878 as The Mataura Ensign and changed to its current name in 1973.
 The newspaper features coverage of local government, sports and recreation, arts and entertainment, education, farming and business news.

 It is currently distributed to approximately 12,000 homes over a circulation area that includes Gore and the surrounding area that stretches from Mandeville and Waikaka in the north to Mataura in the south.

 History

 Founding

 The Mataura Ensign began publication in Gore (in Southland) on 10 May 1878, operating out of a hut located beside the shop of Thomson and Beattie.
 Its full title was The Mataura Ensign, Southlander, and Southern Free Press, Mataura Valley, Gore, Mataura Bridge, Edendale, Woodlands, Wyndham, Toi Tois, Waimea, Otaria, Clinton, Tapanui, Popotunoa, Waiwera, Waikaka, Otamete, Waikaia, Switzers, Riversdale, Nokomai, Kingston, Winton, Invercargill, Bluff, and Riverton Reporter and Advertiser.

 It was established by Joseph Mackay who owned the Bruce Herald in Milton at the time.

 Mackay, a Dunedin bookseller and maker of almanacs, was known as a "rag-planter", which was a New Zealand newspaper phenomenon which lasted until the early 1920 whereby enterprising entrepreneurs having identified a growing settlement, would bring in a printing plant and editor, publish several issues of their newspaper often offering cheap advertising rates and then advertise the business for lease or to sale (often to an existing rival).
 "Rag-planters" tended to favour establishing their newspapers in the months leading up to a general elections.

 The "Mataura" in the title comes from the locality, while the "Ensign" is sourced from the Scottish newspaper, the Northern Ensign.
 The paper's name was suggested by Mackay's local business partner/editor George Renner, after the Scottish newspaper the Northern Ensign.
 Renner and his partner James Sinclair canvassed the district for subscribers and advertisers.